-What would you like to achieve?
+SPECIFIC What would you like to achieve?
 Weight loss?
-Going to the gym a certain number of times per week?
+Going to the gym a certain number of times peweek?
 Gain weight?
 Learn to eat healthier?
 MEASURABLE Make sure your goal is something that you can measure, such as "how much" or "how many."
 For example, if your goal is to lose weight, how many pounds?
-(Please note: The recommended amount of weight to lose per week is 1⁄2 to 1 pound; anything over this is considered unhealthy and not something you can keep up with over time.)
+(Please note: The recommended amount of weight to lose per week is 1 to 2 pounds; anything over this is considered unhealthy and not something you can keep up with over time.)
 If your goal is to eat healthier, how do you plan on doing that in a way that is measurable?